Syncing 10,000 leads/mo? GET A DEMO

-In this article we examine 7 strategies to collect high-quality student leads and a few must-have integrations to automate the process.
+In this article, we examine eight strategies to collect high-quality student leads and a few must-have integrations to automate the process.

 What is student lead generation about?

 It’s important to keep in mind that student lead generation cannot be measured only in numbers.
-It’s about having a whole ecosystem that supports and guides those students down your marketing funnel.
+It’s about building an entire ecosystem that supports and guides students through your marketing funnel

 You need a well-researched digital marketing strategy with targeted content that turns clicks into actual enrollments.
 Here is our take on the top 7 student lead generation strategies: